muratk3n/thirdwave/en/tweets/2020/week8a.md

 Maybe Dubya did Iraq bcz he knew the allies f-d him.
 He was punishing them.
 Why Iraq?
-"Doing" Iraq can only have one outcome, majority Shites gain power after minority leader Saddam is gone, and neighbor (Shite) Iran's influence will increase.
+"Doing" Iraq can only have one outcome, majority Shites of Iraq gain power after minority leader Saddam is gone, and neighbor (Shite) Iran's influence will increase.
 The mortal enemy of the allies gets stronger.

 Who protested most abt the Iraq War?
 SA, UAE, EG, Israel...